SNN

 “And the MOSEL survey needs both the WM Keck Observatory in Hawai’i and the Hubble Space Telescope.

-“The results mean that for the first time we’ve been able to establish a relationship between size and star-making.
+“The results mean that for the first time we’ve been able to establish a relationship between disk size and star-making.
 So now astronomers will be able to look at any galaxy in the universe and accurately predict when it will stop making stars–just after lunch, or later in the cosmic afternoon.”

 The Milky Way, incidentally, is a massive galaxy that is still making stars.
 That’s because it was something of a cosmic late-starter.
 When cosmic noon arrived it was very small–containing only one-tenth of the star mass it hosts today–and did not attain ‘massive’ status until much, much later.